unkcs/gtav-sourcecode-build-guide/README.md

 # Final Thoughts

-Thanks for reading my precious tutorial, please consider starring or forking the repository if this helped u.
+Thanks for reading my precious tutorial, please consider starring or forking the repository if this helped u<br>
+**Feel free to contribute the repository, you'll be welcomed if you dont make stupid thingies.**

 <!-- Made with ❤️ by Smashtika(@yungDoom) -->